 Course Description:

-Advanced Pharmacotherapeutics- I is a four credit course offered in the first semester of the First year of MS clinical pharmacy curriculum.
-The aims of this course are to develop the necessary professional skills in the student for the drug therapy management of different diseases, such as cardiovascular, respiratory, renal, gastrointestinal, endocrine and hematological and disorders; to resolve drug related problems; and appreciate the quality use of medicines.
-This knowledge helps the students to apply therapeutic skills and rational selection of drugs in the management of diseases.
-Learning is facilitated through ward rounds, case discussions, and interactive lecture sessions, self-directed learning (small group sessions, assignments, problem based learning, seminar and course examinations).
+Pharmacotherapeutics -1 is a three-credit course offered in the first semester of the first year of the MS Clinical Pharmacy Program.
+This course aims to develop the necessary professional skills for the drug therapy management of diseases related to different systems, including cardiovascular, respiratory, renal, and hematology.
+This knowledge will help the students to apply therapeutic skills and rational selection of drugs to manage these diseases.
+In addition, this course also deals with the general therapeutic management of drug overdose, including cardiovascular, respiratory, and hematological drugs.
+Learning is facilitated through interactive lecture sessions, ward rounds, case-based learning, self-directed learning, small group sessions, assignments, problem-based learning/ team-based learning, quiz, seminars, and course examinations.

 Course Description: